BIOF309/final-project-mib/README.md

 MIB Group Final Project
 ==============================

+*Please see "Project explained" for a more detailed explanation of the coding and thought process behind this project.*

 The following project presents four graphs of **obesity and mental health** prevalence in the United States.
 We have compared gender and age group across the US in an attempt to better understand the link between the two diseases.